oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/7-labs-create-sprints-workflow/7-create-sprints-workflow.md

 This lab walks you through the steps to create your Sprint in **partner-solutions** repository in Oracle LiveLabs GitHub Project, provides an overview of Sprints Folder Structure, and uses the folder components to develop sprints content.
 Then shows you how to commit your changes to your clone, create a pull request and submit a new sprint publish request.

-> **Note:** For any questions related to LiveLabs Sprints or about the process of the Sprints development lifecycle, send details in an email to **livelabs-help-community_us@oracle.com**.
+> **Note:** For any questions related to LiveLabs Sprints or about the process of the Sprints development life-cycle, send details in an email to **livelabs-help-community_us@oracle.com**.
 The LiveLabs Admin team will respond in 1-2 business days.

 ### What are Oracle LiveLabs Sprints?